 Rubella and pregnancy

-Rubella, also called German measles, is an infection that causes mild flu-like symptoms and a rash on the skin.
-Only about half of people infected with rubella have these symptoms.
-Others have no symptoms and may not even know they’re infected.
+Rubella, also called German measles, is an infection that causes mild flu-like symptoms and a rash.
+Up to half of people infected with rubella don’t have any symptoms and may not even know they’re infected but still spread it to other people.

-Rubella has been eliminated in the United States because of routine vaccination of children.
+Rubella has been nearly eliminated in the United States because of the routine vaccination of children.
 Vaccination protects a person against rubella for life.
-Only five cases of rubella were reported in this country between 2001 and 2004.
-But women who were never vaccinated as children can get infected.
+But people who were never vaccinated as children can get infected.
+You can be vaccinated as an adult when you are not pregnant.

 Rubella is common in many other countries.
-Travelers can bring it into the United States, or you can get it when travelling outside the country.
+Travelers can bring it into the United States, or you can get it when traveling outside the country.

 - Runny nose